FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

 Program will not run:

-    - Data errors.
-      Turn off the component switches until the model runs.
+    - Data errors: Turn off the component switches until the model runs.
-    - The executable program was damaged.
-      Reload the program or contact technical support.
+    - The executable program was damaged: Reload the program or contact technical support.
-    - The model is not properly licensed.
-      Contact technical support.
+    - The model is not properly licensed: Contact technical support.

 Program stops